Nest Thermostat vs. Nest Thermostat E: What's the difference, and should you switch?

 Turns down heat when away from home | Yes | Yes |

-The Thermostat E has a physical polycarbonate dial that can be turned to change the temperature, while the Nest Thermostat has a touch strip on its side that you must either swipe up and down on or tap and hold on the top or bottom to change the temperature.
+The Thermostat E's physical polycarbonate dial lets you adjust the temperature.
+At the same time, the Nest Thermostat's side has a touch strip that you must either swipe up and down on or tap and hold on the top or bottom to change the temperature.

-If this comparison is a beauty contest, then the new Nest Thermostat would win.
+If this comparison were a beauty contest, the new Nest thermostat would win.
 The lack of the turn dial gives the newer model a thinner appearance along the edge, so the display appears to fill more of its volume.
-And while the Thermostat E only comes in one color (white), the newer model has four color options that'll make it more likely to blend in or pop out against your walls.
+And while the Thermostat E only comes in one color (white), you can get the newer model in four colors, so you're more likely to find one that matches your walls.

-As for the displays themselves, the Nest Thermostat E is somewhat notorious for being difficult to read thanks to a low-resolution, glazed screen.
-The new Nest Thermostat doesn't up the resolution but makes a shift to a new IPS LCD display that will have better side viewing angles, and uses a mirrored lens that gives it a reflective sheen whenever the display isn't active.
+Switching to displays, the Nest Thermostat E is known for having a hard-to-read display because of the low-resolution, glazed screen.
+The new Nest Thermostat doesn't increase the resolution but shifts to a new IPS LCD display that will have better side viewing angles.
+It also uses a mirrored lens that gives it a reflective sheen whenever the display isn't active.

-To track when to activate the display, the new Nest Thermostat uses Soli radar, the same motion-tracking tech used in the latest Google Pixel phones.
-The Nest Thermosat E has its own proximity and occupancy sensors to determine when to activate, but we can't say for certain if Soli or these unnamed sensors are better than the other.
+However, the new Nest Thermostat uses Soli radar, the same motion-tracking tech used in the latest Google Pixel phones, to determine when to trigger the display.
+On the other hand, the Nest Thermostat E has proximity and occupancy sensors that determine when to activate it.
+However, it's unclear whether Soli or these unnamed sensors perform better.
 Theoretically, Soli may be more accurate since it's newer.

 Google has migrated its new thermostat interface away from the Nest app to Google Home, so the new Nest Thermostat is only compatible with the Home app.
-The Nest Thermostat E can only be set up with the Nest app, but from there you can choose between the Nest app or the Home app for scheduling and controls.
+You can only set up the Nest Thermostat E with the Nest app, but from there, you can choose between the Nest app or the Home app for scheduling and controls.

 Finally, the Nest Thermostat E works with remote sensors that allow you to measure specific temperatures throughout your home.
-If you're willing to pay extra for them, these sensors are useful to monitor larger homes where the temperature varies from room to room.
+If you're willing to spend the extra cash, these sensors are useful for monitoring bigger homes where the temperature changes from room to room.
 Unfortunately, the new Nest Thermostat isn't compatible with them, making it a better fit for smaller homes or apartments.

 Nest Thermostat versus Nest Thermostat E: Don't upgrade, but consider buying new

-If you already own the Nest Thermostat E, there really isn't any case to be made that you should replace it with the new Nest Thermostat.
-There just aren't enough differences between them to make it worth uninstalling and reinstalling a new device just for the sake of a more colorful display.
+If you already own the Nest Thermostat E, you won't have any reason to replace it with the new Nest Thermostat.
+There aren't enough differences to make it worth uninstalling and reinstalling a new device just for a more colorful display.

-Shoppers looking for a new device have a tougher decision.
-Both thermostats are fairly similar in price and features, and will give you the same energy savings in the long run.
-The Nest Thermostat 2020 will look prettier on your wall and has better Google Home app support, but the Nest Thermostat E makes the initial post-installation period easy by building a schedule for you.
+Shoppers looking for a new device have a more challenging decision.
+Both thermostats have similar prices and features, giving you the same energy savings in the long run.
+The 202 Nest Thermostat looks better on your wall and has better Google Home support.
+Conversely, the Nest Thermostat E simplifies things regarding the post-installation period by creating a schedule for you.
 Ultimately, we don't think either purchase is the wrong choice, and if the Thermostat E is no longer in stock, the new Nest Thermostat is a worthy alternative.

 As a sidenote, we'll also point out that the Nest Learning Thermostat is also worth a look if you can afford it.
 Check our Nest Learning Thermostat versus Nest Thermostat E and Nest Learning Thermostat versus new Nest Thermostat breakdowns for more information on the third smart thermostat in this talented gadget family.